Fresno Chaffee Zoo celebrates the holiday season with ZooLights - NewsBreak

 Fresno Chaffee Zoo celebrates the holiday season with ZooLights

 Fresno, Calif.
-(KGPE) – Fresno Chaffee Zoo is set to kick off their annual ZooLights event starting Friday, Nov.
+(KSEE/KGPE) – Fresno Chaffee Zoo is set to kick off their annual ZooLights event starting Friday, Nov.
 26 and continuing select nights through Dec.
 30.

 This annual event transforms the Zoo into a winter wonderland as guests walk through mile-long displays of holiday lights.